-If we are unable to obtain marketing approvals for BELVIQ outside the United States, or if we are significantly delayed or limited in doing so, our results of operations and business may be materially adversely affected and our stock price may decline.
+\If we are unable to obtain marketing approvals for BELVIQ outside the United States, or if we are significantly delayed or limited in doing so, our results of operations and business may be materially adversely affected and our stock price may decline.

 In July 2012, we filed an MAA for BELVIQ in Switzerland with the Swiss health authority, Swissmedic, in March 2013, Eisai filed an MAA for BELVIQ in Mexico with the Federal Commission for the Protection Against Sanitary Risk, or COFEPRIS, and, in June 2013, Eisai Limited, a subsidiary of Eisai, filed a New Drug Submission for BELVIQ in Canada.
-We expect our collaborators will seek regulatory approval for the marketing of BELVIQ in additional territories under the BELVIQ Agreements, and we plan to seek regulatory approval of BELVIQ in additional territories independently or with one or more pharmaceutical companies.
+We expect that our collaborators or we will seek regulatory approval for the marketing of BELVIQ in additional territories.

 Despite the FDA s approval of BELVIQ, we cannot assure you or predict with any certainty that we or any of our collaborators will file for regulatory approval in additional territories, any other regulatory authority will grant marketing approval for BELVIQ or the expected timeframe of any such approval.
-For example, as described below, we decided to withdraw our MAA for BELVIQ in the European Union.
+For example, as described below, we withdrew our MAA for BELVIQ in the European Union.
 As another example, VIVUS, Inc., announced in October 2012 that, despite the FDA s approval of its drug candidate for the treatment of obesity, the Committee for Medicinal Products for Human Use, or CHMP, of the European Medicines Agency, or EMA, recommended against approval of its MAA for such drug candidate.
 The review and potential approval of BELVIQ carries many risks and uncertainties, and our or others BELVIQ regulatory submissions may not be satisfactory to the applicable regulatory authorities, including with regard to demonstrating adequate safety and efficacy for regulatory approval.
 We have made, and expect to make in the future, assumptions, estimations, calculations and decisions as part of our analyses of data and regulatory submissions, and the applicable regulatory authorities may not accept or agree with our assumptions, estimations, calculations, decisions or analyses or may interpret or weigh the importance of data differently.